JHWebDeveloper/Able2Deux/README.md

 - Duplicate numbering now concatenates to filename with a space instead of period.

 ### Fixed
-- Bug causing some downloaded videos were being loaded as audio
+- Bug causing some downloaded videos to be loaded as audio
 - Bug causing save errors by allowing filename length to be up to 280 characters, beyond system max length.
 Now 250.

 ## [2.1.0] - 8.20.2020